TristanvanLeeuwen/IP_and_Im_Lectures/what_is.md

 ```

 ### Variational methods
 Variational methods are a popular and quite generally applicable technique for solving inverse problems.
 The idea is to replace the original equation $K(u) = f$ by a minimization problem.
-To do this, one constructs an optimisation problem with a functional consisting of two terms.
+To do this, one constructs an optimization problem with a functional consisting of two terms.
 The first part is the data fidelity and is supposed to ensure that $K(u) \approx f$.
-The second part is the regularisation functional which incorporates the a-priori information on $u$.
+The second part is the regularization functional which incorporates the a-priori information on $u$.
 Thereby, we obtain a problem of the form

 $$
 \min_{u \in \mathcal{U}} D(u,f) + \alpha R(u)
 $$

-where further a-priori information on the class of images $u$, over which we minimise, can be contained, e.g. non-negativity for density images.
-The data fidelity term $D$ should be constructed in such a way, that $D$ attains its minimum (often normalised at zero) if the data are reconstructed exactly.
-The regularisation functional should be constructed in such a way, that $R$ attains a small value if the image matches the a-priori information very well, and a very large value, if the image does not fit to the available a-priori information.
-As a result, such images will be unlikely to minimise the functional.
+where further a-priori information on the class of images $u$, over which we minimize, can be contained, e.g. non-negativity for density images.
+The data fidelity term $D$ should be constructed in such a way, that $D$ attains its minimum (often normalized at zero) if the data are reconstructed exactly.
+The regularization functional should be constructed in such a way, that $R$ attains a small value if the image matches the a-priori information very well, and a very large value, if the image does not fit to the available a-priori information.
+As a result, such images will be unlikely to minimize the functional.
 The parameter $\alpha$ weights the two parts of the functional.
-For very small $\alpha$ the emphasis lies on fitting the data, whereas with increasing $\alpha$ the regularisation gains in importance in this ratio, which is particularly essential if measurement errors or noise can be expected.
+For very small $\alpha$ the emphasis lies on fitting the data, whereas with increasing $\alpha$ the regularization gains in importance in this ratio, which is particularly essential if measurement errors or noise can be expected.

 ````{admonition} Example: *Solving a quadratic equation.*